Skip to main content Skip to footer

 • Identifying medical problems that may require your treatment to be adapted to prevent or reduce the risk of complications.

-• These tests may include screening for MRSA and Covid19, having blood samples taken, recording of your heart trace (ECG) and/or a physical examination where your heart and lungs will be listened to.
+• These tests may include screening for MRSA, having blood samples taken, recording of your heart trace (ECG) and/or a physical examination where your heart and lungs will be listened to.
 Please be aware that you may be with us for 2-3 hours, so please consider bringing a drink and/or snack with you.
 In some cases we may decide that you need a separate appointment to discuss your anaesthetic/surgery with one of the Consultant Anaesthetists.
 You will be provided with the date for this when you attend the department.

 At the end of your consultation you will be given a PreAMS patient information Booklet and other information leaflets relevant to your surgical admission.
 Please ensure you read these carefully and refer to them in the days leading up to your surgery